phoillows/Relics-Of-Time-old/README.md

 ### LICENSE for Code:

-The code in this Github repo is licensed under the MIT License.
+The code in this GitHub repo is licensed under the MIT License.
 Read the [LICENSE](LICENSE.md) file for more details.

 ### LICENSE for Assets: